Two Kooks » ALL RECIPES » Cedar Planked Chicken

 Easier than you think!

 Plank cooking is not new.
-It was apparently used by Native tribes for hundreds of years and culinary schools since the early 1900’s.
+It was apparently used by Native peoples for hundreds of years and culinary schools since the early 1900’s.

 I admit I was intimidated when I first started using this method years ago, but after a bit of research and testing, I realized there was no need to be.

-The method is surprisingly easy with great results.
-I use a flattened (spatchcock) chicken, dress it simply with lemon, olive oil and herbs, then set it on planks on the grill to do their magic.
+The method for this wood smoked chicken is surprisingly easy with great results.
+I use a flattened (spatchcock) chicken, dress it simply with lemon zest, olive oil and herbs, then set it on planks on the grill to do their magic.

 Try it once or twice and you’ll be a pro.